d-rothen/bmhrl/README.md

 The **B**i**M**odal **H**ierarchical **R**einforcement **L**earning Agent is a hierarchical captioning model using audiovisual data to generate captions for videos.
 It has been trained on the [ActivityNetCaptions](https://cs.stanford.edu/people/ranjaykrishna/densevid/) dataset, achieving a Meteor Score of 10.80.
+We utilise the bimodal attention mechanism and dataloder provided by [Iashin and Rahtu](https://github.com/v-iashin/BMT)

 • [ArXiv](https://arxiv.org/)

 ![Model](model.png)

 # Getting Started
 ----